naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 draft: false
 date: 2020-03-10T22:15:40.358Z
 description: >-
-  Let's address the elephant in the room: Interviewing for senior software engineers is a terrible process that everyone admits is broken.
-Because of the lack of alternatives presented to us, we are forced to use LeetCode style interviews.
-But is there a better way?
+  Let's agree to one point: LeetCode Interviews aren't the best gauge of a Senior Software Engineer's skill.
+But despite the numerous problems, we still use this interview format almost exclusively.
+Is there a better way?
 Read on to find out.
 category: interviews
 tags:
   - interviewing